ThreeHats/auto-wall/README.md

 **The Problem:** Manually tracing walls on a detailed dungeon map can take 20–30 minutes or more.

-**The Solution:** Auto-Wall detects walls automatically using edge detection or color-based algorithms, letting you export a fully traced map in under a minute.
+**The Solution:** Auto-Wall detects walls automatically using edge detection or color-based algorithms, letting you export a fully traced map in just a few minutes.

 ---